bernardodiasc/bernardodiasc.github.io/content/posts/2018-04-17-render-web-animations-with-react-lottie/index.md

 Remember the Macromedia/Adobe Flash days?
 I do remember a lot.
 Oh, nostalgia.
 I built so many full animated websites and even small pieces of animations or just animated videos for the fun.
 Nowadays we, web and app developers, don't use Flash anymore, mostly.
 Well, not as much as we used before and not for the same purposes.
 But what replaced that amazing tool?

 Yeah, that's a good question!
 Firstly, there were valid reasons for the Flash to fall into disuse.
 Reasons like going against the open web, shame on SWF.
 But let's make clear that the capabilities of the Flash software by itself wasn't one of the reasons.
 I can ensure you.
-And now that we don't use such tooling anymore, what do we use for animations?
+And now that we don't use such tooling anymore, what do we use to create animations?

 Tell you the truth: I don't know exactly what's the new standard!
 I guess there aren't any ultimate standard currently.
 There are just too many ways nowadays.
 CSS/SVG/JS animations are becoming stronger and it's capabilities getting better and better over time.
 Dozens of JS libraries out there that do a great job supporting animations. ¯\\\_(ツ)\_/¯